I'll Live a Long Life to Dote on My Favorite Stepbrother!: Anime

 A "light anime" television series adaptation was announced on June 30, 2025.
-The series is produced by AnimationID under the boys' love label Balloon, animated by Imagica Infos and Imageworks Studio and directed by Yūsuke Morishita, with Izumi Tezuka handling series composition.
-It is set to premiere in January 2026.
+The series is produced by AnimationID under the boys' love label Balloon, animated by Imagica Infos and Imageworks Studio and directed by Yūsuke Morishita, with Izumi Tezuka handling series composition and YAMAAD and Almond composing the music.
+It aired from January 6 to March 24, 2026, on tvk.
+The ending theme song is "Endless You" performed by Shouta Aoi.
+OceanVeil is streaming the series.